Caleb22/weather-application/README.md

 # weather-application

 Weather Forecast App
 The Weather Forecast app is a single page app that utilizes the OpenWeatherMap API from http://openweathermap.org/api to extract weather data and display a 5 day forecast.

 Languages used

 JavaScript
 HTML5/CSS3
+Bootstrap v4

 Frameworks
 Node.js